ggochita/Cub3D/README.md

 - W / A / S / D: Move forward, left, backward, and right.
 - Arrow Keys: Rotate your view.
 - ESC: Exit the game.

+## Notes

+This project is built as a bare-bones version, just the minimum to get it running 😅.
+There's plenty of room to make it even cooler, so consider this a starting point.